rayliverified/NavigationUtils/README.md

 ```

-**Tip:** URL is required for each route because `NavigationData` maps a URL to a page widget.
-The `NavigationData` data model / builder bundles routing information together for Flutter's navigation methods to read.
-For more information on passing query parameters and page constructors, see later sections of the ReadMe.
+**Note:** Each route requires a URL because `NavigationData` maps a URL to a specific page.
+The NavigationData model holds routing information that Flutter's navigator needs.
+For more insights on passing query parameters and using page constructors, see customization sections below.

 `NavigationData` contains an optional `label` property to support named routing like in Navigator 1.
 Navigator 2 does not supported named routing out of the box so named routing is reimplemented.
 Here, `ProjectsPage.name` is a static constant defined in the ProjectPage widget.